-Return the soup to the pot and reheat gently.
+Return the soup to the pot and rewarm.
 Taste for seasoning.
 I don’t have to add anymore salt.
 Serve warm with a heaped teaspoon of cream fraiche or cream cheese with shredded basil (optional).

 I realized I’m not a pea person.
 Personally, I prefer this potato and leek soup better. 🙂